 6 Mock Tuna Salad Recipes- Vegetarian, Vegan, and Raw Foods Tuna Salad

-When I was researching my hub on new vegan, Ruben Studdard, I stumbled across vegan friendly food videos by Mike on YouTube Veggin Out with Mike.
+In 2010 I was researching an article on season 2 American Idol winner Ruben Studdard, who had gone vegetarian in 2008 and vegan in 2010, and lost 100 pounds.
+In my research, I stumbled across vegan friendly food videos by Mike on YouTube Veggin Out with Mike.
 I used Mike’s meatloaf video, but saw his video on Mock Tuna Salad too.
 That made me curious and I subsequently searched out additional ideas for tuna salad.

 I think the key to success with a mock tuna salad is to seek out ingredients or recipes that are not too far a departure from the flavor profile you would usually go with for tuna salad.
 I would never put carrots in my tuna salad, so I probably wouldn’t like carrots in my mock tuna salad.